-- (1) The Tribunal has jurisdiction to perform the functions imposed, and exercise the powers conferred, on it under this Act or any other Act. - (2) Proceedings in respect of compensation under this Act may not be brought before any person, court or tribunal other than the Tribunal.
+- (1) The Tribunal has jurisdiction to perform the functions imposed, and exercise the powers conferred, on it under this Act. - (2) Proceedings in respect of compensation under this Act may not be brought before any person, court or tribunal other than the Tribunal.